Currency Debasement (Pt I): Laying the Foundations

 With friends and work colleagues, you might also discuss the housing market, the stock market, bitcoin, or other costly assets that do not appear in the CPI inflation basket.

-As I will show in the next articles, all major recessions in the last 30 years have been caused by financial imbalances derived from Asset Price Inflation.
+As I will show in the next articles, all major recessions in the last 30 years have been caused by financial imbalances derived from high Asset Price Inflation, and which were preceded by and followed by periods of largescale currency debasement.
 What should surprise you is that Central bankers very rarely discuss API, focusing almost exclusively on CPI.
-And crucially, currency debasement has been omni-present, both before and after all these recessions caused by extreme API.

-The chart gives an example of the difference between CPI and API, in this case looking at American data:
+The chart below gives an example of the difference between CPI and API, in this case looking at American residential housing data:

-• Within that CPI basket is the cost of “Shelter”.
-You would now have to spend $251 to have the same equivalent housing that would have cost you $100 in 1995 (green line).
+Within that CPI basket is the cost of “Shelter” (i.e. your rent or mortgage payment).
+Today you would have to spend $251 to have the same equivalent housing that would have cost you $100 in 1995 (green line).
+So mortgage/rental costs have increased by 151% from 1995 to today.

 So, whilst in the last 30 years the cost of the goods and services in the CPI basket has risen by a cumulative 112% and the cost of shelter has risen by 151%, House API has increased by 305%, almost 3 times more than the CPI.
 The same has occurred for the API of stocks and shares, Bonds, Classic Cars and so on.